amehlhase316/memoranda/Deliverable3.md

 ## Below is just for you as a little reminder on what needs to be done
 ### Checklist for you to see if you are done with the current Sprint
-- [ ] Filled out the complete form from above, all fields are filled and written in full sentences
+- [x] Filled out the complete form from above, all fields are filled and written in full sentences
-- [ ] Read the kickoff again to make sure you have all the details
+- [x] Read the kickoff again to make sure you have all the details
-- [ ] User Stories that were not completed, were left in the Sprint and a copy created
+- [x] User Stories that were not completed, were left in the Sprint and a copy created
-- [ ] Your Quality Policies are accurate and up to date
+- [x] Your Quality Policies are accurate and up to date
-- [ ] User Stories that were not completed, were left in the Sprint and a copy created to move to the next Sprint
+- [x] User Stories that were not completed, were left in the Sprint and a copy created to move to the next Sprint
-- [ ] Your Quality Policies are accurate and up to date
-- [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
+- [] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
-  - [ ] Geena Rustia
+  - [x] Geena Rustia
   - [ ] Ben Meddeb
   - [ ] Brinson Doederlin
 - The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
- - [ ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
+ - [x] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
- - [ ] All User Stories have acceptance tests
+ - [x] All User Stories have acceptance tests
- - [ ] User Stories in your new Sprint Backlog have initial tasks which are in New
+ - [x] User Stories in your new Sprint Backlog have initial tasks which are in New
- - [ ] You know how to proceed
+ - [x] You know how to proceed